Archival Inference for Eccentric Stellar-Mass Binary Black Holes in Space-Based Gravitational Wave Observations: Methodology

 \subsection{Detector configurations}

 We consider a third-generation ground network composed of ET and two CE detectors.
-ET adopts a triangular configuration with three co-located interferometers with 10km armlength\cite{Punturo2010}, while the two CE sites follow the 40km and 20km designs\cite{Evans2023}.
-Note that these configurations are only for simulation and do not represent the real plan of these instruments.
+ET, assumed here to be located in Italy, adopts a triangular configuration with three co-located interferometers with 10km armlength \cite{Punturo2010}, with the sensitivity, location, and orientation defined in \cite{LSC2018}.
+The two CE detectors are placed off the coasts of Washington state and Texas, with 40km and 20km arms, respectively \cite{Evans2023}.
+Their full location and orientation are defined in \cite{Wu2025,multiband}. \footnote{We note that these locations are used for simulation purposes only and do not represent the final sites of these instruments, which are still under active discussion.} Note that these configurations are only for simulation and do not represent the real plan of these instruments.
 For ground analyses we employ the frequency-domain waveform model \texttt{IMRPhenomXPHM}\cite{Pratten2021} for both signal injection and recovery, which models quasi-circular, precessing binary black holes and includes higher multipoles.
 The low-frequency cutoffs are set to $ f_\mathrm{low}=2 \mathrm{Hz} $ for ET and $ f_\mathrm{low}=5 \mathrm{Hz} $ for CE.

-For space-based observations we consider TianQin and LISA.
+For space-based observations we consider both single-detector (TianQin or LISA) and joint TianQin+LISA network configurations.
 The inspiral of eccentric binaries is modeled with the non-spinning frequency-domain \texttt{EccentricFD} approximation\cite{Yunes2009,Huerta2014}.
 We assume a continuous one-year observation preceding coalescence and neglect duty cycles for simplicity.
 Unlike ground detectors with fixed armlengths, space constellations have time-varying, generally unequal arms due to spacecraft motion. \ac{TDI} is therefore used to cancel laser phase noise by forming specific time-delayed combinations.
 In this work, we analyze the orthogonal TDI channels $(A,E,T)$ (details in the next subsection).
 For TianQin and LISA, the residual acceleration and position measurement noise levels follow \cite{Luo2016} and \cite{Babak2021}, respectively.
 We adopt detector orbits derived by \citet{Hu2018} for TianQin, and \citet{Cornish2003} for LISA.

 We emphasize that different waveform families are used in the ground and space bands, and these models are not fully consistent.
 This choice reflects suitability and computational efficiency for archival analyses.
 A unified approximant that contains both spin and eccentricity across both bands will be adopted once available.